jfcloutier/karma_agency/notes.md

 ## Queries

-    current_beliefs(Beliefs) % What are the GM's current beliefs based on current perceptions? predictions_to_send(Predictions) % What are the GM's current predictions based on current beliefs? prediction_errors_to_send(PredictionErrors) % What are the GM's current prediction errors based on current beliefs and received predictions? actions_to_take(Actions) % What actions does the theory recommend to achieve sent goal beliefs and test current opinion beliefs?
+    current_beliefs(Beliefs) % What are the GM's current beliefs based on current perceptions? predictions_to_send(Predictions) % What are the GM's current predictions based on beliefs? prediction_errors_to_send(PredictionErrors) % What are the GM's current prediction errors based on current beliefs and received predictions? actions_to_take(Actions) % What actions does the theory recommend to achieve sent goal beliefs and test current opinion beliefs?